Jim Polzin: 5 things that could prevent the Packers from delivering another Super Bowl trophy to Titletown - NewsBreak

 They’re baaaaack

-Potentially getting back on the field stars such as cornerback Jaire Alexander and outside linebacker Za’Darius Smith after extended absences due to injury, along with a veteran player such as wide receiver Randall Cobb, could be a great thing.
+Potentially getting back on the field stars such as cornerback Jaire Alexander and outside linebacker Za’Darius Smith after extended absences due to injury, along with veteran players such as wide receiver Randall Cobb and outside linebacker Whitney Mercilus, could be a great thing.

 You want your best players on the field and any combination of those three returning — not to mention left tackle David Bahktiari — would be a boost not only physically but mentally.